-How to install a motion sensor light switch {DIY}
+How to install a motion sensor light switch

 Motion Sensor Light Switch Directions

-Step 2: Remove your existing light switch plate cover and pull out the existing switch from the wall.
+Step 2: Remove your existing light switch

-Step 3: Remove the existing switch by unscrewing the two screws holding the wires in place.
+Unscrew the two screws holding the wires in place.
 Depending on what type of existing switch you have, this may be different.

-Step 4: Find your ground wire inside the wall.
+Step 4: Find your ground wire inside the wall

-Step 6: Connect the two black wires on the back of the sensor to the two wires from your wall.
+Connect the two black wires on the back of the sensor to the two wires from your wall.
 Use the yellow nut caps to fasten the wires together.
 The same as in step 5.

-Step 7: Once all the wires are connected, tuck the wires into the wall hole as neatly as possible.
+Once all the wires are connected, tuck the wires into the wall hole as neatly as possible.
 Fasten the sensor to the wall with the screws provided.

-Step 8: Add the matching Lutron plate switch cover to complete the project.
+Step 8: Add the matching Lutron plate switch cover

 The install directions with the motion sensor light provide detailed instructions on how to set and adjust the motion timer/sensitivity levels.